juga0/dhcpcanon/README.md

 Acknowledgments
 ---------------

-To the persons that push me to implement yet another DHCP client and to the person that told me about the anonymity profile.
+To the persons that push me to implement yet another DHCP client, the person that told me about the anonymity profile RFC, the authors of the RFC and all the ones that give ideas and suggestions on how to improve.